Ombi-app/Ombi.Docs/docs/info/faq.md

 === "Ombi"

-    This database is the main ombi database.
-    It contains Ombi specific information e.g. Users, Requests, Issues
+    This contains Ombi specific information
+    e.g. Users, Requests, Issues

 === "OmbiExternal"

-    This database contains the information we take from external providers e.g. Plex Server Content, Radarr Content, Sonarr Content
+    This contains the information we take from external providers
+    e.g. Plex Server Content, Radarr Content, Sonarr Content

 === "OmbiSettings"

-    This database contains all of the settings that you have applied to Ombi e.g. Notification Preferences, SMTP Settings, Sonarr Settings, Plex Settings
+    This contains all of the settings that you have applied to Ombi
+    e.g. Notification Preferences, SMTP Settings, Sonarr Settings, Plex Settings

 ***